-Longstanding disparities show that African American (AA) adults are at a greater risk for more progressive, severe, and fatal cardiovascular diseases (CVDs) compared to white individuals, particularly in midlife adulthood.^{1,2} AA middle-aged adults are more likely to present with multiple chronic diseases and CVD risk factors and have a 2- to 3-fold higher chance of experiencing their first stroke by their mid-50s compared to white adults.^{3-5} Unequivocally, social inequities are fundamental causes of racial health disparities in the United States.6 AA adults are more vulnerable to myriad chronic stressors like interpersonal discrimination, financial strain, work-related stress, and neighborhood disadvantage, all of which drive elevated CVD risk and ill health.^{6-9} Lower socioeconomic status (SES) also portends dire cardiovascular health (CVH) across multiple major risk factors (eg, hypertension, cigarette smoking, diabetes, obesity), 10-15 but racial inequalities across SES remain.
-Although overall poverty in the United States has steadily declined within the last few decades, the rate among AA individuals is still high, almost double that of white individuals.
-16,17 The excess burden of poverty among AA individuals is a likely contributor to their poorer CVH,3,7,18 though several studies have also found that disparities remained if not worsened when comparing

-CVH outcomes by race across higher SES.^{19,20} Other psychosocial factors may be inducing stress-related cardiometabolic dysregulation or maladaptive biobehavioral responses among AA individuals, irrespective of, or in tandem with, SES.
-Targeted prevention efforts seeking to mitigate racial health disparities should identify stressors driving heterogeneity within groups as well as protective factors that can help offset risk.21
+Longstanding disparities show that African American (AA) adults are at a greater risk for more progressive, severe, and fatal cardiovascular diseases (CVDs) compared to White individuals, particularly in midlife adulthood (1,2).
+AA middle-aged adults are more likely to present with multiple chronic diseases and CVD risk factors, and have a two- to threefold higher chance of experiencing their first stroke by their mid-50s compared to White adults (3-5).
+Unequivocally, social inequities are fundamental causes of racial health disparities in the United States (US) (6).
+AA adults are more vulnerable to myriad chronic stressors like interpersonal discrimination, financial strain, work-related stress, and neighborhood disadvantage, all of which drive elevated CVD risk and ill health (6-9).
+Lower socioeconomic status (SES) also portends dire cardiovascular health (CVH) across multiple major risk factors (e.g., hypertension, cigarette smoking, diabetes, obesity) (10-15), but racial inequalities across SES remain.
+Although overall poverty in the US has steadily declined within the last few decades, the rate among AA individuals is still high, almost double that of White individuals (16,17).
+The excess burden of poverty among AA individuals is a likely contributor to their poorer CVH (3,7,18), though several studies have also found that disparities remained if not worsened when comparing CVH outcomes by race across higher SES (19,20).
+Other psychosocial factors may be inducing stressrelated cardiometabolic dysregulation or maladaptive biobehavioral responses among AA individuals, irrespective of, or in tandem with, SES.
+Targeted prevention efforts seeking to mitigate racial health disparities should identify stressors driving heterogeneity within groups as well as protective factors that can help offset risk (21).

-In the United States, spirituality is a deeply compelling aspect of life that influences many people's decision-making processes, behaviors, and overall health.
-Nationally representative surveys show that at least 70% of all US adults identify as being spiritual, identify with at least 1 religious tradition, and say that spirituality is important in their daily lives.^{22,23} Spirituality is often defined as an individualistic approach to understanding one's meaning in life, exploring themes like the afterlife, human connections with one another, and the supernatural world, and trying to find peace in quiet reflection time like during prayers, meditation, or yoga.24 Its definition is quite broad, which is often advantageous in clinical care settings.25 This allows for health care practitioners to authentically converse with their patients about healthy lifestyle choices (eg, diet, physical activity), medication adherence, and psychological wellness by integrating themes surrounding spirituality and experiencing wholeness without attacking someone's faith beliefs or promoting controversial viewpoints.26 Within the last few decades, accumulating literature has shown protective associations between frequent engagement in both secularand nonsecular-based spiritual activities (eg, prayer, religious service attendance, meditation, yoga) with multiple indicators of CVH, including blood pressure (BP), smoking status, and lipid profiles. ^{27-32} Spirituality is thought to act upon multiple, plausible pathways that lead to better health.
-It is theorized that spirituality helps to temper stress-induced physiological reactivity, increases social support and network, promotes abstinence from cigarette smoking and alcohol drinking, and is linked with better psychological well-being and emotional regulation.25
+In the US, spirituality is a deeply compelling aspect of life that influences many people's decision-making processes, behaviors, and overall health.
+Nationally representative surveys show that at least 70% of all US adults identify as being spiritual, identify with at least one religious tradition, and say that spirituality is important in their daily lives (22,23).
+Spirituality is often defined as an individualistic approach to understanding one's meaning in life, exploring themes like the afterlife, human connections with one another, and the supernatural world, and trying to find peace in quiet reflection time like during prayers, meditation, or yoga (24).
+Its definition is quite broad, which is often advantageous in clinical care settings (25).
+This allows for health care practitioners to authentically converse with their patients about healthy lifestyle choices (e.g., diet, physical activity), medication adherence, and psychological wellness by integrating themes surrounding spirituality and experiencing wholeness without attacking someone's faith beliefs or promoting controversial viewpoints (26).
+Within the last few decades, accumulating literature has shown protective associations between frequent engagement in both secular- and nonsecular-based spiritual activities (e.g., prayer, religious service attendance, meditation, yoga) with multiple indicators of CVH, including blood pressure (BP), smoking status, and lipid profiles (27-32).
+Spirituality is thought to act upon multiple, plausible pathways that lead to better health.
+It is theorized that spirituality helps to temper stress-induced physiological reactivity, increases social support and network, promotes abstinence from cigarette smoking and alcohol drinking, and is linked with better psychological well-being and emotional regulation (25).